 COVID-19’s effect on the supply chain

-While manufacturers around the world were working to supply an unprecedented number of syringes for the administration of the COVID-19 vaccine, it was challenging to gain supplier attention to develop a special use syringe.
-As a result, pediatric hospitals are enthusiastic with the timely partnership to solve the pediatric patient safety need.
+While manufacturers around the world were working to supply an unprecedented number of syringes for the administration of the COVID-19 vaccine, it was challenging to gain supplier attention to develop a special-use syringe.
+As a result, pediatric hospitals are enthusiastic about the timely partnership to solve this safety need.

 New product on the market

-Thanks to the collaboration between children's hospitals and Medline, a low-dose syringe designed to enhance pediatric medication safety will be available in the U.S. market late 2021.
+Thanks to the collaboration between children's hospitals and Medline, a low-dose syringe designed to enhance pediatric medication safety is now available in the U.S. market.